 1. Inside corners are rounded.
 Notice the rounded inside corners of the cross.

 2. Outside corners of the inlay "positive" (the part being inserted; that is, the walnut crosses in the picture) are square.
 But the equivalent corners in the inlay "negative" (the part that accepts the insert; that is, the curly maple in the picture) have a small radius.
-So the outside corners of an inlay positive must be slightly rounded by hand so that it will fit into the inlay negative.
+So the outside corners of an inlay positive must be slightly rounded by hand so that they will fit into the inlay negative.

 The Details of Making an Inlay Template from a Model